bertbesser/dvc-deps-management/blog-article.md

 $$ export AWS_ACCESS_KEY_ID=<YOUR_PLAYGROUND_KEY>
 $$ export AWS_SECRET_ACCESS_KEY=<YOUR_PLAYGROUND_SECRET>
 ```
-If you did not create your own playground project, you can use [this publicly available playground project](https://github.com/bbesser/dvc-deps-management-playground).
+If you did not create your own playground project, you can use <a href="https://github.com/bbesser/dvc-deps-management-playground" rel="noopener noreferrer" target="_blank">this publicly available playground project</a>.
 Its URL and credentials are readily configured in `/home/dvc/scripts/deps_management.sh`.
 (Note that the given AWS credentials provide no permissions except read access to the S3 bucket.)